 - Sales or auction format available

-- “Guns Near Me” selection for buyers who prefer to shop local (this could be great for pawn shops, as customers will see your guns online and then come to your store to buy)
+- “Guns Near Me” selection for buyers who prefer to shop local (customers can see your guns online and then come to your store to buy)

 - Informative blog so you can keep up on the latest gun trends